qpdf/qpdf/manual/cli.rst

       attempt doesn't succeed.

-   Ordinarily, qpdf attempts to automatically compensate for passwords specified in the wrong character encoding.
+   Ordinarily, qpdf attempts to automatically compensate for passwords encoded with the wrong character encoding.
 This option suppresses that behavior.
 Under normal conditions, there are no reasons to use this option.
-See :ref:`unicode-passwords` for a discussion
+See :ref:`unicode-passwords` for a discussion.

-.. qpdf:option:: --password-mode={mode}
+.. qpdf:option:: --password-mode=mode

    .. help: tweak how qpdf encodes passwords